robert-portelli/utils-repl/CONTRIBUTING.md

 ---

 ## Automation & Protections

+### Release Automation
-- `release-please.yaml`: Automates changelog/version bump
+- `release-please.yaml`: Opens a PR to `main` with a changelog and version bump
-- `publish-pypi.yaml`: Builds and uploads to PyPI on tagged releases
+- `publish-pypi.yaml`: Builds and uploads to PyPI on `release.published` events
-- Branch protections enforced via:
-  - `main-branch-protection.yaml`
-  - `development-branch-protection.yaml`
-  - `feature-branch-protection.yaml`
-- Workflows restricted by `CODEOWNERS`
+- `bootstrap-release.yaml`: Manually trigger a dry-run of the full release pipeline

+### Branch Protection Workflows
+- `default-branch-protection.yaml`: Enforces strict rules on the default branch (`main`)
+- `release-branch-protection.yaml`: Locks down `release/*` branches
+- `development-branch-protection.yaml`: Applies relaxed rules for collaborative work
+- `change-branch-protection.yaml`: Applies moderate protections to all other branches

+### Governance
+- All workflow files are protected via `.github/CODEOWNERS`

 ---